The Québec maritime Blog

 11. A stop at the Ragueneau wharf gives you the opportunity to observe seabirds, seals and… dinosaurs!
 These life-size sculptures have been delighting visitors of all ages for nearly 25 years.

 12. Did you see the giant lobster trap in Sept-Îles?
 This is the Casse Croûte du Pêcheur, a roadside snack bar renowned for offering delicious seafood and an amazing view of the bay—an unusual spot that’s worth visiting at least once!

 13. Nakai!
 Have you spotted any Innu road signs during your vacation?
 If so, you know that nakai means stop!
 These signs can be found in several reserves in the region, such as in Essipit and in Uashat-Maliotenam, near Sept-Îles.

-15. Have you been to Kegaska?
+15. Have you ever been to Kegaska?
 If so, you undoubtedly took a photo of the road sign indicating the end of Route 138.
-This village is right at the edge of the Lower North Shore, a region that is accessible mainly by boat in the summer.
+This village is right at the edge of the Lower North Shore, an area that’s accessible mainly by boat in the summer.

 Îles de la Madeleine

 16. During your stay on the Islands, you undoubtedly spent lots of time on the beach, where you may have collected sand dollars.
 These round and flat shells, bleached white by the sun, were thought to resemble large silver coins, hence their name.